Here’s how to dry basil using a quick and easy method! It’s great for if you’ve got loads of fresh garden basil and want to preserve it.

 - Remove the plate, spread out the leaves in a single layer.
 Microwave again for another 30 seconds.

 - Microwave again on high for one more 30 second interval.
 At this point the leaves should be shriveled and mostly dry.
-If not, continue to cook at 10 second intervals until they are.
+If at any point before this the leaves are mostly dry, remove them from the microwave and stop cooking.
+If they are not yet dried, continue to cook at 10 second intervals until they are.

 - Cool completely to allow to become perfectly crisp: the leaves will crisp more as they cool.
 Then crumble it with your fingers to use in recipes.